Tax Benefits of the Spanish Digital Nomad Visa

 The tax rates for the Spanish “digital nomad visa” or “telework residence permit” are favourable compared to many European countries.
 The visa can be renewed multiple times for up to five years, and for the first four years of the visa, the holder is eligible for a Spanish tax rate of 24% on earnings up to 600,000.

-The Spanish tax rate offered to holders of this visa is preferential and more generous than the tax bandings offered to Spanish nationals.
+The Spain digital nomad visa tax rate offered to holders of this visa is preferential and more generous than the tax bandings offered to Spanish nationals.
 This is due to the “Startup Law,” which was introduced to encourage people from outside the country to come in and set up their businesses there.

 Offering a lower tax rate for teleworkers is essentially a gamble that it will encourage high-earners to stay once they become eligible for permanent residence after five years of holding a digital nomad visa.